 About the Graduate Program

 The inter-disciplinary nature of these thrusts provides students with a well-rounded background and many of our graduates obtain top positions upon graduation.
-Please see ‘Faculty Research’ for specific information regarding individual interests.
+Please visit faculty members' pages for specific information regarding their research interests.

 The Chemistry and Chemical Biology Department faculty presents a basic core of graduate level courses (Chem 500 and above) each year.
 Some of the courses listed below are given every year and some on a rotating basis.
 In addition, Topics courses are provided every year that incorporate the latest advances in the discipline into the formal classroom training experience.
 Finally, due to the interdisciplinary nature of the research programs in Chemistry, students are encouraged to take selected courses offered through Engineering, Physics, Geology and Biochemistry.

 Ph.D. graduate students in the Department of Chemistry and Chemical Biology receive aid from the department in the form of teaching assistantships.
 This usually involves participation in the undergraduate program.
 Generally, a student will be responsible for three laboratory sessions of 3 hours each.
 In addition to a stipend, all graduate teaching assistants are granted a full waiver of tuition for the academic year.

 After the first year, students may receive aid in the form of research assistantships.
 These are provided from the resources generated by the student's research advisor.
 Alternatively, a student may continue to be assigned to a teaching appointment.
 In general, levels of financial aid are similar for teaching and research assistantships.
 Details on the levels of financial aid and on other forms of aid will be provided in supplementary information from the Department of Chemistry and Chemical Biology.
 Summer support is available in the form of research or teaching assistantships for students making satisfactory progress towards an advanced degree.